-The Shunan Bamboo Sea is an incredibly lush natural bamboo forest, the largest, and oldest in China.
+The Shunan Bamboo Sea is an incredibly lush natural bamboo forest, the largest and oldest in China.
 It’s home to 58 different types of bamboo, and stretches across mountains and valleys, fed by the gorgeous rivers, waterfalls, and lakes throughout the park.
 It’s a top spot for nature-loving tourists in Sichuan.

-For the best views, hikers can head up to the top of the hills where a scattering of ancient temples and shrines are surrounded by rippling waves in a sea of bamboo—it’s heavenly.
+For the best views, hikers can head up to the top of the hills where a scattering of ancient temples and shrines are surrounded by rippling waves in a sea of bamboo — it’s heavenly.

 Being in the southwest of China, near Yibin City in Sichuan Province, the Shunan Bamboo Sea has a temperate climate.
 With an average temperature of 60°F, it rarely falls below 32°F in winter or above 86°F in summer.
-The air is very fresh in the forest, and there are numerous winding streams, flying waterfalls, crystal clear lakes, and winding paths leading to mysterious and tranquil spots.
-Shunan Bamboo Sea Park has 134 favorite scenic spots, and covers an area of over 46.32 miles with a 27-mile central scenic area, and another eight surrounding scenic areas to visit.
+The air is very fresh in the forest, and there are numerous winding streams, flying waterfalls, crystal clear lakes, and winding paths leading to mysterious and tranquil spots. the Shunan Bamboo Sea Park has 134 favorite scenic spots, and covers an area of over 46.32 miles, with a 27-mile central scenic area, and another eight surrounding scenic areas to visit.

 As the most spectacular bamboo forest in China, the first scene shown at the opening ceremony of the 2008 Beijing Olympic Games was shot there.

-Director Ang Lee featured the forest prominently in Crouching Tiger, which won four Academy Awards in 2001, including the Award for Best Foreign Language Film, the Award for Best Art Direction, the Award for Best Cinematography, and Best Original Score.
+Director Ang Lee featured the forest prominently in Crouching Tiger, Hidden Dragon, which won four Academy Awards in 2001, including the Award for Best Foreign Language Film, the Award for Best Art Direction, the Award for Best Cinematography, and Best Original Score.

-Situated in the Gourd Valley between Shigu (stone drum) Hill and Shiluo (stone bell) Hill, the Qicai (Seven Colors) Flying Waterfalls are known as the Soul-grabbing Platform.
+Situated in the Gourd Valley between Shigu (Stone Drum) Hill and Shiluo (Stone Bell) Hill, the Qicai (Seven Colors) Flying Waterfalls are known as the Soul-grabbing Platform.
 With a drop height of over 650 feet and the large flow of water entering the bamboo forest, the waterfalls are extremely splendid and breathtaking.